Terraform Policy Authoring

 Custom Terraform Policy Packages and Modules

-Create custom policy packages and modules to meet your specific Terraform use cases, whether for Terraform providers other than AWS, Azure, or Google Cloud, or for policies relating to Terraform Cloud or Terraform Enterprise runs.
+Create custom policy packages and modules to meet your specific Terraform use cases, whether for Terraform providers other than AWS, Azure, Google Cloud, or Kubernetes, or for policies relating to Terraform Cloud or Terraform Enterprise runs.

 For example, for Terraform systems integrated with Terraform Cloud/Enterprise, create a policy which prevents Friday deploys via Terraform Cloud/Enterprise by defining rules in a policy.tfc.runs